STMicroelectronics/stm32ai-modelzoo/audio_event_detection/scripts/deployment/README.md

 # restrictions
 - In this version getting started for deployment is only supported on the [B-U585I-IOT02A](https://www.st.com/en/evaluation-tools/steval-stwinkt1b.html).
 - Only the *int8* type input is supported for the quantization operation.

+## **Using FSD50K in the model zoo**
+<a id='fsd50k dataset'></a>

+**Download the dataset**
+Download the dataset here : https://zenodo.org/record/4060432
+The dataset is comprised of several archives.
+We suggest extracting them all in the same folder, for example `datasets/FSD50K/`.

+After extraction you should end up with the following folders :
+- `FSD50K.dev_audio`
+- `FSD50K.doc`
+- `FSD50K.eval_audio`
+- `FSD50K.ground_truth`
+- `FSD50K.metadata`

+Strictly speaking, `FSD50K.metadata` and `FSD50K.doc` are unnecessary, so they can be deleted.

+**Set up the dataset-specific parameters**
+First, set `dataset/name` to `fsd50k`.

+You will need to set some dataset-specific parameters in [user_config.yaml](user_config.yaml).
+See <a href='#fsd50k params'>the appropriate section</a> for a detailed description of each parameter.

+**NOTE** The regular `audio_path` and `csv_path` are unused for FSD50K, so you can safely leave them blank.

+**Pre-process the dataset**
+In order to make FSD50K compatible with the model zoo's expected dataset format, we make a few changes to the dataset.
+Notably, we **unsmear** labels, and then convert the labels to monolabel.
+FSD50K comes with smeared labels.
+This means that some labels are added automatically.
+For example, any sample with the Electric_guitar label, will automatically be assigned the Music label.
+Unsmearing simply undoes this process, e.g. only the Electric_guitar label would remain.

+Then, we convert any multilabel sample to monolabel.
+You can choose in which way this is done by changing the appropriate parameter in [user_config.yaml](user_config.yaml).

+Support for multilabel inference is coming, so you will be able to keep smeared labels and multilabel samples in the future.

+All this happens automatically if you set `dataset/name` to `fsd50k`.

+That's it !

+## Out-of-distribution (OOD) detection in the model zoo.
+A common issue in audio event detection applications is being able to reject samples which do not come from one of the classes the model is trained on.
+The model zoo provides several baseline options for doing this.

+The first option consists of thresholding the network output probabilities at runtime.
+This is a naïve baseline which does not yield great results, but is a good starting point.
+You can set the threshold in the [deployment user_config.yaml](../deployment/user_config.yaml), using the `model/unknown_class_threshold` parameter.

+The second option consists of adding an additional "Other" class to your model at training time, using samples from the dataset which do not belong to any of the classes specified in `class_names`.
+**IMPORTANT NOTE** : This feature is **experimental**.
+It will yield **very poor results** if the dataset provided does not have a very large number of unused classes to lump into the "Other" class.
+Do not expect great results from this.
+You can enable this option by setting `dataset/use_other_class` to True in [user_config.yaml](user_config.yaml).

+**IMPORTANT NOTE** These two methods are **NOT COMPATIBLE**, and cannot be used together.
+You must enable one or the other, or none at all.